Daniel J. Miller: Korean War

 In another rescue, Miller piloted a helicopter to rescue Major Frank H. Presley, a downed airman near Munsan.
 This mission was performed under severe fire and as Miller was leaving he attempted a second rescue of Captain Willis R. Brown, whose escort fighter had been shot down by anti-aircraft fire.
 Brown did not eject and had already died, and Miller aborted that second rescue.
 He would be awarded a Silver Star for this mission.

 By July, Miller had flown 63 rescue missions.
 In a nod to his performance, he was one of two pilots given the mission to fly Allied officer-delegates to peace talks at Kaesong along with Lt.
 Harold W. Moore.
 In that mission he took colonel rank officers to a conference which could have paved the way for later negotiations, although the talks would ultimately fail.

 Miller continued to fly rescue missions, and in September, Miller and pilots Lt.
 Michael Angelo Mecca, Lt.
 Charles J. Dupont, and Lt.
 Leonard A. Hughes were credited with a rescue of 14 Army engineers who had been working on a section of a pontoon bridge which had torn away from the rest at Imjin River.

 After the war, Williams became an instructor-pilot at Williams Air Force Base.
 He was later assigned to the 81st Fighter Group at Wheeler Field, Hawaii where he flew the P-47 and P-51 fighters, and then at Moses Lake, Washington where he served as a jet pilot.
 In 1960 he graduated from the Air Command and Staff College at Maxwell Air Force Base in Alabama and then was assigned to the Air Training Command, and he became an instructor for F-80, F-84, and F-86 fighters.
 In 1967, he was given special recognition for helping his unit win the coveted U.S. Air Force Outstanding Unit award.

 Vietnam War

 During the Vietnam War, Miller flew rescue missions and commanded the 19th Tactical Air Support Squadron.
-At least one son also served in Vietnam; in 1968, Daniel, Jr. was stationed in Vietnam with the 281st Assault Helicopter Company.
+Two sons served in Vietnam; in 1968, Daniel, Jr. was stationed in Vietnam with the 281st Assault Helicopter Company.
+Kevin Miller served in Vietnam in the infantry as part of 1st Cavalry.